Updated: November 29, 2016

 The sequence of events as identified in this diagram are as follows:

-A user performs some operation in Microsoft Dynamics CRM that triggers execution of the registered OOB plug-in or a custom Azure-aware plug-in.
+A user performs some operation in Microsoft Dynamics 365 that triggers execution of the registered OOB plug-in or a custom Azure-aware plug-in.
 The plug-in initiates a post, through an asynchronous service system job, of the current request data context to the service bus.

-The claims posted by Microsoft Dynamics CRM are authenticated.
+The claims posted by Microsoft Dynamics 365 are authenticated.
 The service bus then relays the remote execution context to the listener.
 The listener processes the context information and performs some business-related task with that information.
 The service bus notifies the asynchronous service of a successful post and sets the related system job to a completed status.

 For each solution endpoint, you configure a contract that defines the handling of these remote execution context “messages” on the service bus and the security that should be used on that endpoint.
 Service bus messages are received at an endpoint using one of the supported contracts listed here.